mohitpai/journey-optimizer.en/help/using/rn/e-release-notes.md

 **Web channel**

-* Single-page applications (SPAs) can be now authored in the web designer visual editor.
-You can now select which specific views you want to apply your web page modifications to.
+* Single-page applications (SPAs) can be now authored in the web designer visual editor, which allows you to select which specific views you want to apply your web page modifications to.
 A view can be defined as a whole site or a group of visual elements on a site, such as the home page, the entirety of the products site or the delivery preferences frame on all the checkout pages.
-One-time developer setup is needed to define the views in the Adobe Experience Platform Web SDK implementation; this enables marketers to create and run Adobe Journey Optimizer web campaigns on SPAs.
+To create and run Adobe Journey Optimizer web campaigns on SPAs, one-time developer setup is needed to define the views in the Adobe Experience Platform Web SDK implementation.

 * When editing a page using the web designer, you can now add new changes to your content directly from the **Modifications** pane - without the need to select a component and edit it from the designer interface.
 * When setting up web subdomains, you now have the option of adding you own subdomain - in addition to using a subdomain already delegated to Adobe.